flikites/handshake-node-akash/README.md

 # handshake-full-listening-node-akash

+# Full Listening Nodes allows inbound connections from other full and light clients like hnsd, and are instrumental to a decentralized network.

 This is an SDL file that will deploy a full listening handshake node onto akash.

 [Link to Akash SDL File](https://github.com/FliKites/handshake-node-akash/blob/main/deploy.yaml)